 - Right now, the only pumps that work with the OpenAPS safety-focused reference design are older versions of Medtronic pumps.
 Find more details about which versions of the pumps are compatible in the hardware section of the OpenAPS documentation.
 There is also a Slack channel for people from the broader #WeAreNotWaiting community who are working to understand communication with other insulin pumps.

 Will my CGM work with OpenAPS?

-- Most CGMs work with OpenAPS, including: Dexcom G4 (including with Share); Dexcom G5; and Medtronic CGMs.
+- Most CGMs work with OpenAPS, including: Dexcom G4 (including with Share); Dexcom G5; Dexcom G6, Medtronic CGMs, and other commercially available CGMs.

 Could OpenAPS damage my pump or shorten its lifespan?

 - We currently have years of cumulative OpenAPS pump operations and our collective experience indicates that using a DIY closed loop will not damage your insulin pump.
 We do not have any reports of pumps becoming disabled, locking up, or being “bricked” by frequent radio communications.
 However, all users report an increase in battery usage.
 This may mean that it will shorten the expected lifespan of a given pump.
 We have several members in the community who have been using the same pump with their DIY closed loops for over 2 years without issue.